 The RFCAs provide guidance and advice to employers of reservists, via our regional Employer Engagement team with funding by the MOD for the Defence Relationship Management group.
 The team provides advice for employers of reservists, promotes the Armed Forces Covenant and improves the understanding of the Reserve Forces’ and Cadets’ contribution to the nation and our area to employers headquartered in East Anglia.

-In delivering for reserves and cadets, we aim to embody our organisational values of Teamwork, Customer Service and Value for Money.
+We aim to embody our organisational values of Teamwork, Customer Service and Value for Money.

 East Anglia RFCA services Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk and the Unitary Authorities of Luton, Peterborough, Southend-on-Sea and Thurrock.